-Private placements are debt offerings issued by a corporate borrower and are similar to public bonds.
-In both asset classes, companies pay a fixed rate of interest over a set period of time.
+Private placements are debt offerings similar to public bonds.
+In both asset classes, companies pay a fixed (or, less commonly, floating) rate of interest over a set period of time.

-However, privates may achieve additional yield and total return compared to corporate public bonds of similar credit quality and duration due to higher up-front yields, prepayment and amendment/waiver fees, and lower actual credit losses in the event of default.
-Historically, investment-grade private placements have offered a spread premium to similarly-rated public corporate bonds.
+However, privates achieve additional yield and total return compared to corporate public bonds of similar credit quality and duration due to higher up-front yields, prepayment and amendment/waiver fees, and lower actual credit losses in the event of default.